We earn commissions from brands listed on this site, which influences how listings are presented.

 • Trial period45 days

 Audicus offers 4 different rechargeable and battery-powered hearing aids.
 With Audicus, you can choose between behind-the-ear and invisible hearing aids in multiple color options.
-In addition to a 100-day trial, each hearing aid comes with a 2-year warranty and lifetime support.
+In addition to a 100-day money-back trial period, each hearing aid comes with a 2-year warranty and lifetime support.

 Pros